Esri/vehicle-commander-java/README.md

     * Add Ant\bin to your path: `%ANT_HOME%\bin`
     * To verify your Ant Installation: Open Command Prompt> `ant -version` and verify it runs and returns the help correctly

-### Configure/copy the required files
-* Some files will need manually updated/copied on your system
-    * Copy new Message Types
-        * In a file browser or shell, navigate to source/VehicleCommander.
-Copy all files named afm*.json to <RuntimeSDKJava>/ArcGISRuntime{Version}/Resources/Symbols/Mil2525c/MessageTypes.
-        * This enables the application to display certain message types that other instances of the application send.
-* Check the contents of  source/VehicleCommander/mapconfig.xml
-    * On non-windows systems, you may need to edit the default locations in this file to locations on your system

 ### Build and run the application
 * (Linux only) Initialize runtime.
 From a Command Prompt> `> . {RuntimeSDKHome}/init_sdk_java.sh`
 * To build or run the application with ant